AlaaYa7ia/Hassmalie/README.md

 9- then run: python manage.py migrate

-Note: you need to run steps 8 and 9 onley once in order to configure your database. [for more information about Django migrations see documentation](https://docs.djangoproject.com/en/3.1/topics/migrations/)
+Note: you need to run steps 8 and 9 only once in order to configure your database. [for more information about Django migrations see documentation](https://docs.djangoproject.com/en/3.1/topics/migrations/)

 10- then run: python manage.py runserver